Learn how to construct, implement, and download a Dynamic Function eXchange (DFX) design using the Vivado™ Design Suite. This course

 ▪ Versal adaptive SoC VCK190 board*

-After completing this comprehensive training, you will have the necessary skills to:
+After completing this comprehensive training, you will have the

 ▪ Describe what Dynamic Function eXchange is

-▪ Define DFX regions and Reconfigurable Modules with the Vivado Design Suite
+▪ Define DFX regions and reconfigurable modules with the Vivado Design Suite

 ▪ Generate the appropriate full and partial bitstreams for a DFX design